 Lars supports over 16 million learners and 1,700 organizations through technology solutions.
 Lars brings over 27 years of experience in the design and implementation of large-scale learning programs and performance improvement solutions.
 He has worked with a wide range of international organizations across most sectors.
-Lars has seen trends come and go, but like me, has always been an advocate of people-centered learning.
+Lars has seen trends come and go, but like Simon, he has always been an advocate of people-centered learning.

 Subscribe to Learning at Large:

 Here are our 5 key takeaways from the episode

 1. Learning technology should balance built-in project cycles with “just in time” performance support for the greatest impact.

 “I think through to those who are in the business and are fulfilling particular functions for them, for that business—there’s a shift from just being case training abstracted away from your everyday work and swinging that much more towards “just in time” performance support built into the workflow.
 Having learning opportunities or support pop up for you as and when you need.
 And that could pop up in the form of colleagues being aware of things alongside you, and it can also be some automated hints, tips, and direction to more formal learning requirements that might be out in the “elsewhere” across the ecosystem that you have, the learning infrastructure that you have.”

 “So, the learning platform that you choose has to be multifaceted.
 You have the ability to really plug in or shape it around those needs—and not just shape it once, but reshape it constantly.
 And I think that’s quite a shift in thinking for many people, because we’re always locked in a project cycle.
 And if you talk to any learning technology services company or software company, they often are responding to projects.
 They’re not really necessarily brought in to participate properly as part of a deeper strategic rethink.”

 2. More complex technology doesn’t always fit the bill when looking for learning that makes an impact.
 Take advantage of smaller, less complex features to help build experiences.